 The schedule is far from ideal.
 If equal time was not required, Timtab AI software would choose a schedule where the baby visits the non-custodial parent either (a) three times per week without staying overnight or (b) twice a week with an overnight stay each time.

-Babies and very young children are ill-suited to co-parenting because a night or two away from a caregiver feels like a long time to them.
+Babies and toddlers are ill-suited to equal co-parenting because a night or two away from a caregiver feels like a long time to them.
 A schedule with a primary caregiver (usually the mother) is the safer alternative approach.

 The consensus seems to be that a gradual “step-up” plan is best.
 Frequent overnights in young children causes insecurity.Keith Pickard

 Interestingly, a 60/40 custody schedule is highly rated for a child aged 1 to 3.
 And 50/50 schedules are popular for school-aged children.
-Co-parenting starts to become more workable as children mature and are less affected by time away from a primary carer.
+Equal co-parenting becomes more workable as children mature and are less affected by time away from a primary carer.